SURI yacht is a beautiful 63-meter (208 ft) yacht built by Halter Marine in 1978 and refitted in 2007 and again in 2012.

 SURI yacht interior

-The interior of SURI has been described as having a beach house style with luxurious amenities and only the most high-quality furnishings.
+The interior of the SURI yacht has been described as having a beach house style with luxurious amenities and only the most high-quality furnishings.

 The American designer Jeffrey Botwin is responsible for the interior styling of SURI, and surprisingly she was his first and only major project in the superyacht industry.